Introduction Course to MIDL: Week 2: Feb 22

 What you will learn:

-2. How to relax your body & mind.
+2. How to relax effort in your body & mind.

-3. How to soften and let go of distraction.
+3. How to soften and relax let go of distraction.

-4. How to develop mindfulness of your body.
+4. How to develop a mindful presence in your body.

 New Meditators: If you are new to meditation and would like to develop a daily meditation practice, I recommend beginning here.
 14-Day Introductory Course: How to Meditate for Calm.